 - "14.
-Opposer cites Section 123.1 (d), (e), (f) and Section 147 of the Intellectual Property Code to bar the registration of Respondent's mark TRICYCLE PINOY SOUVENIR CARDS.
+Opposer cites Section 123.1 (d), (e), (f) and Section 147 of the Intellectual Property Code to bar the registration of Respondent's mark 'TRICYCLE PINOY SOUVENIR CARDS INSIDE AN ACE OF SPADE'.
 In relation to the foregoing, Opposer further contends that: (a) the use and registration of the applied for mark by Respondent-Applicant will mislead the public as to the origin, nature, quality and characteristics of the goods on which it is affixed; and (b) Respondent-Applicant's application for registration is tantamount to fraud as it seeks to register and obtain legal protection for an identical or confusingly similar mark that clearly infringes upon the established rights of the Opposer over its registered and internationally well-known mark. - "15.
 To be unregistrable under Section 123.1 (d) of the said Code, the mark subject of an application must: (a) be identical to a registered mark or a mark with an earlier filing date; or (b) nearly resemble such a mark as to be likely to deceive or cause confusion.
 The pertinent provision states: $x \times x$ - "16.
 Under Sections 123.1 (e) and (f) of the Intellectual Property Code, a mark is not registrable if it is identical with, or confusingly similar to, or constitutes a translation of a mark which is considered by the competent authority of the Philippines to be well-known internationally and in the Philippines. - "17.
 Section 147 of the Code further provides that the owner of a registered mark shall have the exclusive right to prevent all third parties not having the owner's consent from using in the course of the trade, identical or similar signs or containers for goods or services which are identical or similar to those in respect of which the trademark is registered, where such use would result in a likelihood of confusion.
-The foregoing Section likewise provides that the exclusive right of the owner of a well-known mark defined under Section 123.1 (e), which is registered in the Philippines, shall extend to goods and services which are not similar to those in respect of which the mark is registered.
+The foregoing Section likewise provides that the exclusive right of the owner of a well-known mark defined under Section 1231. (e), which is registered in the Philippines, shall extend to goods and services which are not similar to those in respect of which the marks is registered.

-- "18.
-At the outset, it should be noted that Opposer's claim that the mark BICYCLE is well-known in the Philippines, should be established according to any of the following criteria or any combination thereof, as provided in Rule 102 of the Rules and Regulations on Trademarks: $x \times x$ - "19.
+X X X - "18.
+At the outset, it should be noted that Opposer's claim that the mark 'BICYCLE' is well-known in the Philippines, should be established according to any of the following criteria or any combination thereof, as provided in Rule 102 of the Rules and Regulations on Trademarks: x x x - "19.
 As held by the Supreme Court in the case of Sehwani v.
-In-N-Out Burger4, the question of whether or not trademarks are considered "well-known" is factual in nature, involving as it does the appreciation of evidence adduced before the BLA-IPO (Bureau of Legal Affairs of the Intellectual Property Office).
-In view of the foregoing, the burden of proof lies on Opposer, to prove that in fact its mark BICYCLE is indeed a well-known mark within the purview of the Intellectual Property Code.
+In-N-Out Burger', the question of whether or not trademarks are considered 'well-known' is factual in nature, involving as it does the appreciation of evidence adduced before the BLA-IPO (Bureau of Legal Affairs of the Intellectual Property Office).